mauricio/mauricio.github.com/_posts/2014-12-23-getting-and-clearning-data.md

     2010   44
     2011   44

 As you can see, before 1993, very few different events were recorded every year, not because they did not happen, but because the rules to track these natural disasters were different.
-These discrepancies are going to be all over the place as you work with data and you should always consider that it will mean for your end results, as making direct comparisons between the years before 93 with the ones that come after it will surely generate different results.
+These discrepancies are going to be all over the place as you work with data and you should always consider what it will mean for your end results, as making direct comparisons between the years before 93 with the ones that come after it will surely generate different results.
 In this case, we're better off using either one or the other side of the data set and not everything.

 As for the code, the `split` function takes the data set as the first parameter and the categories as the second.
 You don't have to provide unique values here, `split` is smart enough to figure out what you mean and correctly split the values on every unique option.
 This produces a list of `year -> dataset subset for that year`.